 Arzamas-16, currently Sarov, was established on April 13, 1946 as a home to the Design Bureau No. 11 (KB-11), currently the Russian Federal Nuclear Center - the All-Russian Scientific and Research Institute of Experimental Physics (VNIIEF, also known as Arzamas-16), Russia first nuclear weapons design center.
 It is the unnamed "Installation" of Nobel Peace Laureate Andre Sakharov's biography, responsible for the design of the first Soviet atomic and hydrogen bombs.
 It was inititally given several provisional names, such as Base 112, Site 550 or simply the "Site".

 The construction of KB-11's facilities began in May 1946 and its first phase was completed in the fall of 1946.
 General Pavel M. Zernov was appointed as the director of KB-11, and Yuli B. Khariton was the first Chief Designer.
 Research and design activities began in the spring of 1947.
 The KB-11's principal mission was to design and produce a nuclear explosive device for testing and to develop a deliverable nuclear bomb.
+In February 1947, by a resolution of the Council of Ministers of the USSR, KB-11 was classified as a special regime enterprise with the transformation of its territory into a closed regime zone.
 In the summer of 1947, the security forces began to build a perimeter and access control facilities around the closed area.
 The isolation of Arzamas-16 from the outside world was completed by 1948.

 Arzamas-16 is located on the lands of the former Sarov Monastery, 75 km south-west of Arzamas in the Nizhegorod region, approximately 400 km from Moscow.
 The old town of Sarova was known for its monastery built in 1654 on the site of a Tatar fortress abandoned in the 15th century.
 The monastery's most famous resident was St. Seraphin Serovsky, one of three principal saints in the Russian Orthodox church who lived from 1759 to 1833.
 Historically, the monastery town was called Sarov for St. Seraphim Serovsky.
 When the Soviet nuclear weapons program started, the town name was changed to Arzamas-60, a postal code designation to show that it was 60 km from the city of Arzamas.
 But the "60" was considered too sensitive, and the number was changed to "16."
 In 1947 the entire city of Sarov (Arzamas-16) disappeared from all official Russian maps and statistical documents.
 The facility has also been known Moscow-300, the town of Kremlev, and Arzamas-75.
 The existence of the closed administrative-territorial unit (ZATO) of Arzamas-16 had not been made public until 1994.